11 Essentials for Your Rental Home Binder

 - Homeowners Association

-If you have anything else you’d like your tenants to be aware of, add it to the binder.
+If you have any additional information you’d like your tenants to be aware of, add it to the binder.
 Even if they don’t use it, future tenants might.
 Adding a welcome letter is a nice touch, too.

 - Copy of the lease